astroboylrx/PLAN/README.md

 `PLAN` now works with two types of data: VTK (dumps of primitive variables in grids) and LIS (a list of individual particles).
 The latter one is used to build [Barnes-Hut tree](https://doi.org/10.1038/324446a0) from 3D particle data. `PLAN` then finds planetesimals with the [HOP](https://doi.org/10.1086/305535) method.
 Also, analyzing & manipulating grid-based data is supported by `PLAN`'s VTK module (utilizing Boost MultiDimensional Array Library)

 ## Compile & Run
 CMake is needed to generate a Makefile and compile this program.
-Boost headers are also required.
+Boost headers are also required. `PLAN` can be accelerated with MPI and OpenMP.

-You may just run `cmake` and `make` to build PLAN.
+You may just run `cmake` and `make` to build `PLAN`.

 ```shell
 ➜  PLAN $ ls